WPDevelopers/embedpress/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.0.2] - UNRELEASED =

+* Fixed:
+* Fixed PHP 5.3 compatibility;
+* Fixed JS error which prevented to paste text in the editor if the preview was disabled;

 = [2.0.1] - 2017-10-16 =

 * Fixed: